jbooth/maggiefs/README.md

 The mfs binary is responsible for running the nameserver and dataserver processes, as well as the client.

 To install, first set up your $GOPATH according to [standard go project conventions](http://golang.org/doc/code.html).

+mfs has a dependency on the leveldb library, version 1.9.0.
+If you're using ubuntu 13.04, it should be available using:

+apt-get libleveldb-dev

+If your package manager doesn't have a recent enough version of levelDB, follow the [mfs levelDB installation instructions](doc/leveldb.md) to set up go to build against a downloaded version of the library.

-Then run:
+Finally, run:

 go get github.com/jbooth/maggiefs/mfs
 go install github.com/jbooth/maggiefs/mfs

-Assuming your $GOPATH/bin path is on your $PATH, you'll now be able to execute the mfs binary from your shell.
+And you'll have the mfs binary in $GOPATH/bin.

 To Run
 ==

+The mfs binary has 4 operation modes (and a couple utilities).

+mfs singlenode
+=

+mfs singlenode runs a mock cluster by building out directories under a temp directory.
+It's primarily used for testing.